Johnson-Rachel/Johnson-Rachel.github.io/src/pages/posts/sycamore-table.md

 I cleaned all the sawdust out of our apartment bathroom and finally, it was time to apply the finish (luckily I still had plenty of finish left over from my lathe projects).
 I'm pretty happy with the final result:

 <img src="/finished-table.webp" alt="My finished table in our apartment" width="80%"/>

+Note: I originally planned to sand/peel off the outer bark but James liked the look of it, so I decided to leave it on.